Justo-Tapiador/jhs/docs/jhs_require.md

 </html>
 ```
 because it is assumed there exists a file called 'fruits.txt'
-in the same path of the JHS script, and its content is:
+in the path where the server script is  of the JHS script, and its content is:
 ```javascript
 <?jhs
 var a = 'oranges';